 - Salt and Pepper

-- The key to making good guacamole is in the avocado.
+- Ripe Avocados – the key to making good guacamole is in the avocado.
 Look for avocados that are on the ripe side.
 Ripeness can be checked by squeezing the avocado.
 If it is very hard then it is not ripe yet, but if it squishes in your hand it may be past ripe.
 You want one that squeezes slightly and is not bright green.

-- To alleviate the bite that sometimes comes with red onion, simply place it in a bowl of water for about 10 minutes.
+- Red onion – to alleviate the bite that sometimes comes with red onion, simply place it in a bowl of water for about 10 minutes.
+This helps soften the flavor.

-- Freshly diced tomatoes do not like the cold, which is why we opt for canned Rotel tomatoes (they have a little extra flavor also).
+- Tomatoes – freshly diced tomatoes do not like the cold, which is why we opt for canned Rotel tomatoes (they have a little extra flavor also).
 If you are using fresh tomatoes, add them just before serving so they aren’t subjected to the fridge.

-- Be sure to use SEA SALT in this recipe, not regular table salt.
+- Salt – be sure to use SEA SALT in this recipe, not regular table salt.

 Guacamole isn’t just for chips!Print